Configuring the available secrets managers

 2. In the **Secret ID** field, provide the secret identifier of the application role.

-On a self-hosted instance, if you do not provide a role identifier and secret identifier, then Structural uses the values of the environment settings TONIC_SECRET_MANAGERS_HASHICORP_VAULT_APPROLE_ROLE_ID and TONIC_SECRET_MANAGERS_HASHICORP_VAULT_APPROLE_SECRET_ID.
+On a self-hosted instance, if you do not provide a role identifier and secret identifier, then Structural uses the values of the [environment settings](https://docs.tonic.ai/app/admin/environment-variables-setting) `TONIC_SECRET_MANAGERS_HASHICORP_VAULT_APPROLE_ROLE_ID` and `TONIC_SECRET_MANAGERS_HASHICORP_VAULT_APPROLE_SECRET_ID`.

-5. For token authentication, in the Token field, provide the authentication token to use.
-On a self-hosted instance, if you do not provide a token, Structural uses the value of the environment setting TONIC_SECRET_MANAGERS_HASHICORP_VAULT_TOKEN to authenticate.
+On a self-hosted instance, if you do not provide a token, Structural uses the value of the [environment setting](https://docs.tonic.ai/app/admin/environment-variables-setting) `TONIC_SECRET_MANAGERS_HASHICORP_VAULT_TOKEN` to authenticate.

 6. For LDAP authentication: